Homemade McDonald’s Steak Egg and Cheese Bagel: Breakfast Perfection

 2. Melt the butter over low heat.
 While the butter is melting, whisk the four eggs in a bowl.

-3. Pour half of the beaten eggs into the pan and use a rubber spatula to scramble slightly.
+3. Pour half of the beaten eggs into the pan, then use a rubber spatula to scramble them slightly.
+Repeat with the remaining eggs.
 Then leave the eggs alone until the surface is mostly dry.

 4. Fold the eggs in half and place two pieces of cheese side by side on the eggs.
 Cover the pan with a lid until the cheese melts.